werkshy/dynamo-session-manager/README.md

-This is a tomcat session manager that saves sessions in Amazon Dynamo DB, based on the [Mongo version by David Dawson.](https://github.com/dawsonsystems/Mongo-Tomcat-Sessions) It is made up of DynamoManager, that provides the save/load functions, and DynamoSessionTrackerValve that controls the timing of the save.
+This is a tomcat session manager that saves sessions in Amazon Dynamo DB, based on the [Mongo version by David Dawson.](https://github.com/dawsonsystems/Mongo-Tomcat-Sessions) It is made up of DynamoManager, that provides the save/load functions, DynamoSessionTrackerValve that controls the timing of the save, and DynamoTableRotator that manages session expiration by moving active sessions to a new table and deleting the old table.

 The manager can use a local implementation of Dynamo for QA / testing purposes, by specifying the 'dynamoEndpoint' parameter.
 One implementation that works (albeit slowly) is [Fake Dynamo.](https://github.com/ananthakumaran/fake_dynamo)

 Usage
 -----